We are committed to providing an accessible user experience for all website visitors.

 Mickey’s PhilharMagic - This is a cool, dark theater that allows you to rest a bit in the dark.

-Animation Building - You’ll find many adults on couches or even the floor just chilling out while they watch the huge animation screens.
+Animation Building - You’ll find many adults on couches or even on the floor just chilling out while they watch the huge animation screens.
 It's a cool spot to escape the sun.
 It's also the place to take an art class, meet Anna and Elsa or talk to Crush after you've had a little Disneyland nap.

 Lobby of the Grand Californian (also has a fireplace for cold days) - You can easily hop here from Disney California Adventure Park.
 Whatever the season, the lobby is a comfy and relaxing place to rest your tired flippers.
 The AC is cranking in the summer and the big fire with chairs in front of it is comforting in the colder months.
 The soothing piano music makes it nice and relaxing.
 There are cartoons for the tadpoles, too, at least in normal times.
 What's not to love?
 You can also head out to the patio for some outdoor seating if you want more quiet.

 It can get chilly at night, especially in the cooler months.
 Some of the rides that keep you cool during the day can keep you warm at night.
 You might need to head inside for a nap or find a heater.
 There are heaters at Rancho del Zocalo, perfect for keeping you toasty, while you allow baby to nap, while also allowing taller party members to ride Big Thunder Mountain Railroad.